dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 Now let's put the downloaded Pistols Dataset into the appropriate folder for us to start training.
 I will put the downloaded images and labels into the `datasets` folder.

-Let's also put the sparsifation recipes from [SparseML](https://github.com/neuralmagic/sparseml/tree/main/integrations/ultralytics-yolov5/recipes) into the `recipes` folder.
+Let's also put the sparsification recipes from [SparseML](https://github.com/neuralmagic/sparseml/tree/main/integrations/ultralytics-yolov5/recipes) into the `recipes` folder.

 Here's a high level overview of the structure of the directory.